-The mission of the Lynbrook Police Department is enhance the quality of life in the community through our service to the public, protection of persons and property, and impartial enforcement of the law.
+The mission of the Lynbrook Police Department is to enhance the quality of life in the community through our service to the public

 Through transparent methods and processes, the Lynbrook Police Department seeks to deliver superior police service when protecting all persons within its borders through safeguarding their property and wellbeing and striving to continually enhance their quality of life.